christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 ## 1. One Alert Rarely Provides the Complete Picture

-A network alert may identify suspicious communication without showing what happened on the endpoint.
+A network alert may show suspicious communication without showing what happened on the endpoint.

-An endpoint alert may identify failed authentication without showing the network activity that preceded it.
+An endpoint alert may show failed authentication without showing the network activity that occurred before it.

 Combining both provides stronger context.